amirgholipour/NotebookLM-Ollama/README.md

 [Listen to audio from the example here](./resources/_podcast.mp3)

-This is a guided series of tutorials/notebooks that can be taken as a reference or course to build a PDF to Podcast workflow.
+This is a guided series of tutorials/notebooks that can be taken as a reference or course to build a PDF to Podcast workflow with ollama (https://ollama.com/download).

 You will also learn from the experiments of using  Text to Speech Models.